All Episodes

 Heck of a way to run a district.

-Um how many how many existing gun laws are not even being enforced.
+Mr. Vice President, you know, since Newtown, how many existing gun laws are not even being enforced?

 I think maybe we just enforce the laws we've got instead of saying we've lost control.

-Here's the second bite me bite.
+Here's the second bite-me-bite.

 No matter how long it takes, we're determined to do something about it.

-Let me close by thanking my colleagues in the administration and my friends in the Congress for uh not giving up on this.
+Let me close by thanking my colleagues in the administration and my friends in the Congress for not giving up on this.

 We will get it.